mikek/django-orienteer/readme.md

 ###Required settings

-In your Django settings.py file, define the path to compass project root.
+In your Django settings.py file, define **absolute path** to compass project root.

-    COMPASS_PROJECT_DIR = STATIC_ROOT + 'css/'
+    COMPASS_PROJECT_DIR = YOUR_PROJECT_ROOT + 'css/'

-Then, define the css output directory. **This is relative to the project directory.**

-    COMPASS_OUTPUT_DIR = './'

 Also, set the URL where your output files will be accessed.
+Can be ommited if `STATIC_URL` is set.

-    COMPASS_OUTPUT_URL = STATIC_URL + 'css/'
+    COMPASS_OUTPUT_URL = "%scss" % STATIC_URL

-Finally, define where the compass binary is (it can be relative if binary is in the *PATH* environment variable).

-    COMPASS_BIN = '/usr/bin/compass'

 ###Optional settings

+Define the css output directory. **This is relative to the compass project directory** and defaults to it.

+    COMPASS_OUTPUT_DIR = './'

+Path to the compass script and ruby binary (can be just a name if *PATH* environment variable is set appropriately).
+Default script name is 'compass'.
+Default ruby binary is an empty string, and the script will be executed directly.

+    COMPASS_SCRIPT = '/usr/bin/compass'
+    COMPASS_RUBY_BIN '/usr/bin/ruby'

+(On Windows, however, you should specify full paths in the following
+format: "C:\\Ruby193\\bin\\ruby.exe")

-Set path to the compass/scss files.
+Set compass project relative path to the compass/scss files.
 Default is 'src'.

     COMPASS_SOURCE_DIR = 'sass'